-Did you notice a strange update of your WordPress yesterday?
+Did you notice a rather weird update of your WordPress yesterday?

 Was your WordPress installation suddenly updated to WordPress alpha version 5.5.3-alpha-49449?